 Dementia Care News developed from a current awareness service provided to staff and students at the Royal Wolverhampton Hospitals Trust.
 It aims to bring together, for people involved in dementia care, the latest news and research from evidence-based and reputable sources.
 Abstracts are written with a wide readership in mind and with recognition that those who want more detail can follow the links provided.
 Information is posted on a regular basis and a topics section organises posts which are relevant to particular groups.
 There are also category headings which bring together posts of particular subjects.

 The Dementia Partnerships website, sponsored by NHS South of England, is "a resource for people, partnerships and networks working to improve outcomes for people living with dementia".
 It aims to share local news and resources and learning on particular topics which include: commissioning; improving diagnosis and support after diagnosis; hospital care; better prescribing; workforce; the arts and dementia.
-One of the resources is a positive practice compendium which brings together a selection of developments and initiatives to improve the quality of dementia care in hospitals across the South West of England - see Dementia care in hospitals: building on strengths.
+One of the resources is a positive practice compendium which brings together a selection of developments and initiatives to improve the quality of dementia care in hospitals across the South West of England - see Positive practice compendium.

 Dementia Services Development Centre: Library and Information Service